OpenRA/book/src/developing/getting-started/run-ra.md

   of the last command you ran in your terminal to another mod's ID (such as `ts`) and see what happens

----

-When you're satisfied with your skills on the battlefield (or if you decided not to play any games right now) continue on to [the next chapter][next-ch] where we'll cover the [_MiniYaml_][term-miniyaml] format.

   [term-miniyaml]: ../glossary.md#miniyaml
-  [next-ch]: ../miniyaml/index.html
   [img-install-content-prompt]: ./images/RedAlert_InstallContentPrompt.png
   [img-quick-install-package-progress]: ./images/RedAlert_QuickInstallPackageProgress.png
   [img-ra-main-menu]: ./images/RedAlert_MainMenu.png